 In order to apply for the visa waiver, Chileans need to make sure they meet the NZeTA requirements set forth by the government of New Zealand.
 These requirements include:

 - The passport must have a remaining validity of at least 3 months beyond the date of departure from New Zealand

 - The traveller must pay the processing fee and the tourist tax (if applicable) using a debit or credit card

 The tourist tax of New Zealand mentioned above is called the International Visitor Conservation and Tourist Levy (IVL).
 This associated tax allows visitors to contribute to the infrastructure and natural environment they enjoy during their stay in the island country.

-Travel Information to New Zealand from Chile
+Travel information to New Zealand from Chile

 Travellers from Chile with an approved NZeTA are allowed multiple entries into New Zealand.
 Each visit may have a maximum length of 90 days in total.
-The NZeTA visa waiver is valid for up to 2 years, or while the passport used to apply for the travel authorization remains valid.
+The NZeTA visa waiver is valid for up to 2 years, or while the passport used to apply for the travel authorisation remains valid.
 Should the traveller’s passport expire during the 2-year validity period of the NZeTA, the citizen will be required to apply for a new visa waiver using their new passport number.